 Watch My Welcome Video: Click here

-I’ve always wanted to be a writer, ever since I could read which was at a very, very young age.
 There is something magical about telling novels that immerse the readers in the characters and the stories.
-All of my novels, both the Amish romance and the women’s fiction, have pieces of me in them, some more than others.
-However, all of my novels are written with one major purpose in mind: to take the reader on a journey.
+All of my novels, both the Amish romance and the women’s fiction, have pieces of me in them–some more than others.
+However, I write my novels with one major purpose in mind: to take the reader on a journey.
 A personal journey.

-As for the women’s fiction, I really dive into the emotional awareness and growth of the main characters.
+As for the women’s fiction such as The Faded Photo, Heavenly Blues, and Shattered Mirror, I dive into the emotional awareness and growth of the main characters as they deal with breast cancer, drug addiction, and other real life situations.
 Fortunately–or unfortunately, some might think– I’ve lived many different lifetimes—some good, many not so good.
-I’m able to pull from those experiences when I’m developing characters, regardless of their situation: breast cancer, depression, isolation, drug addiction, sexual abuse, divorce, domestic violence, etc. I believe that many of my readers either know someone who have experienced these situations or have experienced it themselves so, when they read my women’s fiction, they recognize that I know what I’m talking about.
+I pull from those experiences when I’m developing characters, regardless of their situation: breast cancer, depression, isolation, drug addiction, sexual abuse, divorce, domestic violence, etc. Many of my readers know someone who have experienced these situations or have experienced it themselves.
+I often hear from them that they’ve truly connected with the characters in my women’s fiction.